How & Where to Vote

 Register to Vote

 Only registered voters affiliated with a particular party may vote in its primary.
 Annually parties may choose to open their primaries to all registered voters up to 6 months before Election Day.
-In 2016 primaries remain closed.
+In 2020 primaries remain closed.
 See Maryland Republican Party or Democratic Party sites for more details.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-Early Voting Dates: Oct.
-27th to Nov.
-3rd
+Early Voting Dates: April 16th to April 23rd

-If you miss the Nov.
-1st mail deadline, you may request an absentee ballot by electronic download through Nov.
-4th and hand deliver to your local board of elections.
+If you miss the April 21st mail deadline, you may request an absentee ballot by electronic download through November 2nd and hand deliver to your local board of elections.
 Click here for more information.

 Do Voters Need ID?

 - First time voters need ID

 Find out more about your rights in Maryland.

 - You can vote at age 17 in primary elections if you're 18 by the general election